-Although all graduate credit hours may be transferred from another accredited institution, a maximum of 6 hours will be counted toward the Master's degree at the discretion of the program director.
+Although all graduate credit hours may be transferred from another accredited institution, a maximum of six (6) hours will be counted toward the master's degree and nine (9) for the doctoral degree at the discretion of the program director.
 The director or appropriate faculty member of the graduate program will evaluate the course(s) being proposed for transfer and make a determination of suitability.
 No course with a grade below a "B" will be considered for transfer.

-Special consideration for course waiver may be given to the student who has special study and/or experience in a given subject area.
-The waiver will be by means of an examination that is passed with a grade of "B" or better, or by presentation of a portfolio based on the course learning objectives.
-A \$140 fee is charged for each examination taken or portfolio review (includes \$55 for evaluating and recording, and \$85 per course for constructing and administering).
-A maximum of 6 hours may be waived by examination.
-Arrangements for a waiver are to be made through the graduate studies office.
-No graduate credit is awarded.
+In master's programs, special consideration for course substitution in the required course of study may be given to a student who has had special study and/or experience in a given subject area.
+The student may apply to the program director and submit a proposal demonstrating the need for course substitution based on prior background knowledge in the required course.
+No credit will be given for the substituted course and a replacement course will be chosen.

+Students are required to provide satisfactory documentation of personal identification for off-site learning experiences required in many programs of graduate study at Lipscomb University.
+Failure to provide proper credentials will result in failure to complete the desired course of study.
+For complete policy, see section entitled Required Documentation for Off-Site Learning Experiences in the opening section of this catalog.

-1. Graduate Student: one who has satisfied all admission requirements.
-(Average of 3.0 for last 60 hours, 800 or higher on the GRE, or 386 (31) or higher on the MAT.)
+- all admission requirements.
+(For the M.Ed.: minimum requirements of an average of 3.0 for last 60 hours, 800 or higher on the GRE, or 386 [31] or higher on the MAT.)
 A student with an incomplete admission file will be accepted to the program at the discretion of the program director but will be placed on an Academic Hold which will prevent registration for the following semester.
-Once the proper admissions documents have been received, the hold will be removed and the student will be allowed to register for the following semester.

-2. Conditionally Admitted Student: one who has been admitted conditionally, at the discretion of the program director, without satisfying all admission requirements.
-Students admitted with the following criteria may be required to complete a minimum of nine hours of graduate work with a grade of "B" or above before the conditional admission is removed.

-a.
-From an unaccredited school or with a substandard GPA or GRE/MAT score.
+Once the proper admissions documents have been received, the hold will be removed and the student will be allowed to register for the following semester. - 2.
+Conditionally Admitted Student: one who has been admitted conditionally, at the discretion of the program director, without satisfying all admission requirements.
+Students admitted with the following criteria may be required to complete a minimum of nine hours of graduate work with a grade of "B" or above before the conditional admission is removed. - From an unaccredited school or with a substandard GPA or GRE/MAT score. - b.

-b.
 A transfer student with a graduate GPA between 2.50 and 2.99.
-The transfer student must be in good standing at the previous institution attended.
+The transfer student must be in good standing at the previous institution attended. - c.

-c.
 As a student who has not completed a bachelor's degree program.
-The transfer student must be in good standing at the previous institution attended.

-3. Non-Degree Student: one who has been admitted to graduate studies but has not met all admission requirements.
+The transfer student must be in good standing at the previous institution attended. - 3.
+Non-Degree Student: one who has been admitted to graduate studies but has not met all admission requirements.
 The student may take up to 9 semester hours for graduate credit.
 Those hours may be applied toward a master's degree if the student makes a grade of "B" or better in the courses taken for credit and if all admission requirements are met and the student is formally admitted to a graduate program as a degree-seeking student.
-Additional requirements, including successful passage of PRAXIS exams, may be placed on students seeking licensure.

-4. Transient Student: one who is currently enrolled as a student in good standing at the post-bachelor's level at another graduate school, wishes to take courses at Lipscomb, and desires to have transcript evidence of course-work done at Lipscomb provided for the school of primary enrollment.
+Additional requirements, including successful passage of PRAXIS exams, may be placed on students seeking licensure. - 4.
+Visiting Student: one who is currently enrolled as a student in good standing at the post-bachelor's level at another graduate school, wishes to take courses at Lipscomb

-5. Probationary Student: one who has been readmitted to a graduate program following academic suspension from the program.
+- and desires to have transcript evidence of coursework done at Lipscomb provided for the school of primary enrollment. - 5.
+Probationary Student: one who has been readmitted to a graduate program following academic suspension from the program.